jasonmacduffie/isles-of-maga/factions.md

 ### Mercenaries Guild

 The Mercenaries Guild is an organization sanctioned by the Republic to take contracts that require violence to resolve.
+The organization is responsible for managing the contracts and distributing them to properly trained individuals or groups.
+For this service the Mercenaries Guild takes a minor cut of the money.
+They cover many different kinds of jobs, from rat extermination to demon hunting.
+The Mercenaries Guild dislikes competition, and will try to forcibly shut down organizations with similar goals.

+The only major rule of the Mercenaries Guild is that you must have a clean record with the Republic, as a Republic-sanctioned organization.
+If you commit a serious crime during a contract, it is a sure ticket to expulsion.

 ### Mages Guild